MahApps/mahapps.com/input/docs/stylevariants/winui.md

 What it is made of sits in the theme as `MahApps.Colors.WinUI.*` and `MahApps.Brushes.TextControl.WinUI.*`, taken from the WinUI values themselves, and the border thicknesses and the padding are resources a style of your own can answer differently without replacing the template.
 [TextBox](../styles/textbox) covers it.

+`MahApps.Styles.ScrollBar.WinUI` is the Fluent bar in both its visualisations: a two-unit line at the edge of the content that grows inwards into a thumb with a chevron at either end once the pointer is on it.
+The set applies `MahApps.Styles.ScrollViewer.WinUI` with it, which lays the bars over the content rather than beside it, so the sixteen units the expanded bar needs cost no layout while nobody is pointing at it.
+Leave that much padding at the edge of anything interactive.
+[ScrollBars](../styles/scrollbars) covers both.

 ## Drop-in dictionaries from this site

 For the controls the set does not reach yet, this documentation ships **drop-in dictionaries** in the same look.
 They are written for these pages and are not part of the NuGet package, and their keys already read the way the library's do, so nothing has to be renamed when one of them moves in: